 Classical studies is a great complement to other areas of study because a student can emphasize those aspects of classical civilization that relate to his or her primary field of study (e.g. literature, history, language, etc).
 In a more general sense, the skills and perspectives one acquires are well suited for those considering graduate school or any kind of post-graduate educational program such as law school or medical school.
 As a result of being interdisciplinary, the classical studies minor encourages students to employ a variety of methodologies in various disciplines while still developing a cohesive body of knowledge relevant to many fields and professions.
 The linguistic component ensures that one has a deeper understanding of language and can thus write, speak, and think more clearly.
 Furthermore, the fact that a great deal of specialized legal and medical terminology is based on Latin and Greek means that a minor in classical studies is great training for someone considering any kind of legal or medical profession.

-Literature and Mass Communication
+Department of Languages, Literature and Mass Communication

 Escalante Hall 237

 Department of Social and Behavioral Sciences